Kishor-Bibin/wildrydes-aws-project-/Doc.md

     - Attach this policy and click "Next".
     - Name the role `wild-rides-lambda` (or similar) and create it.

-    **Screenshot: Creating IAM Role for Lambda**
-    [Add screenshot of the IAM role creation page for Lambda]

 2. **Add DynamoDB Write Permissions to the Role:**
     - Open the newly created `wild-rides-lambda` role.